tiennou/Tank-Auth/README.md

 Tank Auth w/ Role-Based Access Control (RBAC)
 ==============================================

-> **Undergoing beta testing**.
+> **We are undergoing beta testing**.
 This is currently being swept for bugs.
 I'll be running more tests and adding more features as I see fit along the way.
-Any bug testers will be much appreciated.
+Will update you when it's ready (really soon!).
 Thanks!

 This fork implements a **Role-Based Access Control** method popular in multiuser sites.
 This new release is bursting with so much vitamins and minerals it's practically its own food group!
 Okay, maybe not.